rlggut/Labratorys/README.md

 # Lab: Matrix (python)
 For my scientific work in graduate school, I took the problem of computer vision.
 It was about operators such as Kenny, Sobel etc. So, i was in need in class like matrices to practice with

+# Lab: CombLetter (python)
+Two problems for finding the number of combinations of letters with some addition rules